alexisxmartinez/MXToyStore2023_Power-BI/README.md

 - Create interactive dashboards using Power BI to present key findings and visualizations.

 ## Data Acquisition & Cleansing
 - Given the nature of this project, I didn't go for any fancy extraction method other than importing the CSV files directly.
-If I could it again, I'd be probably connect to my local MYSQL server and just extract the data from there.
+If I could it again, I'd be probably connect to my local MySQL server and just extract the data from there.
 - The data required little to no cleaning up or normalization, the only modifications I did was removing "Maven Toys" from the store names, and updating "Ciudad de Mexico" to "Mexico City" in order for the maps visualization to function properly.
 - I used Power Query's option to view data distribution and column statistics to do some exploratory analysis.